RNRTxScott/web-sprint-challenge-applied-javascript/README.md

 - [x ] Following the instructions in the `components/Header.js` file, create the Header.

-- [ ] Following the instructions in the `components/Tabs.js` file, create the Tabs.
+- [x ] Following the instructions in the `components/Tabs.js` file, create the Tabs.

 - [ ] Following the instructions in the `components/Cards.js` file, create the Cards.